OhmRobin1/bob-ai-hackathon--NullThreat-/README.md

 > Be honest — judges appreciate transparency over overclaiming.

-- [Limitation 1: e.g., "Authentication is mocked — not production-ready"]
+- [Limitation 1: Uses a simulated alert dataset, not a live SIEM/satellite feed integration]
-- [Limitation 2: e.g., "Only tested on Chrome"]
+- [Limitation 2: MITRE ATT&CK mapping is limited to a predefined reference list of ~10 techniques, not the full framework]
-- [Limitation 3: e.g., "Feature X is scaffolded but not fully implemented"]
+- [Limitation 3: No persistent database — results are generated per run, not stored historically]

 ---